liborty/TokenCrypt/README.md

 All the keys for the whole archive are now packed into one sequential keyfile, which replaces previous keydir.
 No filenames are any longer being duplicated or extra file extensions appended.
 This is overall a cleaner solution.

-The total of nine different combinations of compressions can still be used, as before, depending on the input file nd its compressibility properties.
+The total of nine different combinations of compressions can still be used, as before, depending on the input file and its compressibility properties.

 The compressed and encrypted files that used to go to outdir are now for convenience tarred together, also into a single file.
 If the individual filenames are confidential too, then this file should be encrypted once more.